midlantica/LovelyBunchOfCoconuts/content/quotes/To-make-men-love-their-country-their-country-ought-to.md

 ---
-title: "To make men love their country, their country ought to be lovely"
+title: 'To make men love their country, their country ought to be lovely'
 ---

 ## "To make men love their country, their country ought to be lovely."